 An inevitable journey to Orchha while visiting Khajuraho to or from Delhi is a delightful surprise.
 All the routes for Delhi to Khajuraho or Agra to Khajuraho go via Orchha.
 Orchha now nothing but a small tiny village, is one of those many villages of India which live in obscurity despite having great potential.

-Orchha some say means hidden, as the Rajput kings were pushed back from their Bundelkhand residence and they resorted to this place, there fore the name , Orchha.Around 170 kms from the temples of Khajuraho this small village must once have been a flourishing empire.
+Orchha some say means hidden, as the Rajput kings were pushed back from their Bundelkhand residence and they resorted to this place, therefore the name, Orchha.Around 170 km from the temples of Khajuraho, this small village must once have been a flourishing empire.
 The lost empire has left many of its impressions on this village.
 Situated on the banks of Betwa River,

 The Fort of Orchha is what Orchha is all about.
 Though almost in ruins, still one can imagine the grandeur of the structure that it must once have been.
 The most notable king of Orchha was Raja Bir Singh Ju Deo.
 He built many palace and temples in the fort.

 The most important monument inside the fort is the Jehangir Mahal, built to commemorate the visit of Emperor Jehangir to Orchha.
 The beautiful palace is built in tiers and is crowned by equally beautiful Chhatris on the top.
 The view from above is just stupendous.
 Built by Raja Bir Singh Ju Deo, this is the most exquisite palace of the fort.

 The Raj Mahal gives a clear picture, of the royalty with which the kings lived.
 The Taj Mahal still holds some beautiful murals on the walls and the palace gives a spectacular view of the Jehangir Mahal and the Chaturbhuj temple.